Find places to go camping, RVing or locate lodging... Download>

 Transport Canada runs an office of Boater Safety that delivers prevention-based programs to reduce the safety risks and environmental impacts of boating on Canadian waters.
-For information on prevention programs and boating requirements visit The Office of Boating Safety web site.
+For information on prevention programs and boating requirements visit The Office of Boating Safety website.

 For more information on the procedures to follow when entering Canada from the United States using a private boat, click here.

 The Competency of Operators of Pleasure Craft Regulations require that all operators of pleasure craft fitted with a motor have proof of competency and proof of age on board at all times.
+Proof of competency indicates the boater has a basic level of boating safety knowledge required for safe recreational boating.
+Click here for more information.

 The Age - Horsepower Restrictions prohibit operators under the age of 16 from operating recreational vessels above specified horsepower limits: